thegetty/artistryinbronze/content/conservation-and-analysis/36-tykot.md

 ## Viking Age Norway

 By the Viking Age, both bronze and brass were widely used.
 Nondestructive analyses using a pXRF were conducted in the Stavanger Museum, Norway, to test for any patterns and provide information for the museum’s catalog and display.
 Among the nearly thirty copper-based objects tested, a cruciform brooch copy stands out as a typical bronze with only tin (9.4%) intentionally added ([fig. 36.4](#36.4)).
-All other items tested were brass, with zinc ranging from just a few percent to more than twenty, and more than half also had tin and/or lead **(table 36.1**).
+All other items tested were brass, with zinc ranging from just a few percent to more than twenty, and more than half also had tin and/or lead ([table 36.1](#table-36.1)).
 The range among the percentages for each of these three elements also supports the likelihood of recycling rather than primary production of brass objects.

 {{< q-figure id="36.4" >}}

+{{< q-table id="36.1" scale=".8" border="horizontal" >}}

 ## On-site Analysis in Calabria Using pXRF